winitzki/scall/tutorial/programming_dhall.md

 Each iteration changes that function, adding a layer of `fmap` and a composition with other functions (`coalg` and `alg`).
 So, this function itself is different at each iteration, and `Natural/fold` will not detect an early termination of the loop, --- even though the result of applying that function to a particular argument may no longer change after a certain number of iterations.

-There are two approaches to resolving this issue:
+We will proceed in two phases:

-- Implement a separate function for computing the required recursion depth before running the main computation of `hylo_Nat`.
+- Implement a separate function (`hylo_max_depth`) for computing the required recursion depth.
+One can call that function before running the main computation of `hylo_Nat`.
-- Modify `hylo_Nat` so that the iterations stop whenever the maximum required recursion depth is reached.
+- Modify `hylo_Nat` so that the iterations stop automatically once the maximum required recursion depth is reached.

-In this subsection, we will implement the first approach.
-A function that computes the maximum required recursion depth turns out to be a hylomorphism that can be expressed via `hylo_Nat`.
+We begin by implementing a function for computing the maximum required recursion depth for a hylomorphism.

 Recall that a hylomorphism `hylo coalg alg x` stops its iterations when the repeated application of `coalg` to `x` produces a value `p : F (F (...
 (F t)...))` such that `fmap_F (fmap_F (... (fmap_F f)...)) p` leaves `p` unchanged and does not actually call `f`.
 This happens when some constructors of the union type `F t` do not store any values of type `t`.